brown-ccv/honeycomb-docs/versioned_docs/version-2.0.0/firebase.md

 #### 3. Copying web app credentials.
 - Navigate to the [firebase console](https://console.firebase.google.com/) and select the project.
 - Click `Add App` and choose to create a wep app.
 Enter app name and click `Register App`.
-- Copy these fields in the firebase SDK to the corresponding variable in the `.env.firebase` file in the `env` folder:
+- Copy these fields in the firebase SDK generated from the console to the corresponding variable in the `.env.firebase` file in the `env` folder:
   ```
     REACT_APP_apiKey=
     REACT_APP_authDomain=